SWIFTSIM/emulator/paper/paper.md

 # Why `swift-emulator`?

-Many packages cexist for Gausian process emulation, like `george` (@Ambikasaran2015; this provides the basis for `swift-emulator`), `gpytorch` [@Gardner2018] and `GPy` [@gpy2014].
+Many packages exist for Gausian process emulation, like `george` (@Ambikasaran2015; this provides the basis for `swift-emulator`), `gpytorch` [@Gardner2018] and `GPy` [@gpy2014].
 Additionally, a package like `pyDOE` [@pyDOE2012] can be used to set up efficient parameter samplings.